-John Constable (1776-1837) was famous for his watercolours and paintings of the British landscape.
+John Constable (1776-1837) was a renowned British painter – who is remembered for his watercolours and paintings of the British landscape.

 John Constable was born in Suffolk where he spent most of his life.
 His most famous paintings were of the area around Dedham Vale where he lived.
 John Constable believed the greatest art came from using the inspiration of nature, rather than using various techniques and imagination to impose oneself on art.